ianstormtaylor/slate/docs/general/glossary.md

 ### Key

-Keys are unique identifiers given to nodes in Slate to be able to reference them uniquely even as the document changes.
+A *"keys"* is a unique identifier assigned to a node in Slate and is used to reference a node uniquely.
+As as the document changes, new unique keys are issued to avoid collisions within the data model.

 ### Mark